ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 # Acknowledgments

-The authors would like to thank several anonymous reviewers for their input and feedback on earlier versions of this draft.
+The authors would like to thank Mirja Kühlewind, Brian Trammel, Yannick Sierra, Frederic Jacobs, and Bob Bradely for their input and feedback on earlier versions of this draft.